Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Finally, topical ingredients retinol and Vitamins C, E, and B3 are well-supported solutions to many of the most common skin-aging woes.

-But no matter what anti-aging solution you choose to tackle first, make sure the proven sun protection in The Base Layer is a regular part of your routine!
-The Base Layer's botanical skincare formulation uses the power of polypodium leucotomos, a fern extract backed by 30+ years of research, to prevent sun damage and improve skin’s tone and texture.
+But no matter what anti-aging solution you choose to tackle first, make sure the proven antioxidant-rich botanicals in The Base Layer is a regular part of your routine!
+The Base Layer's botanical skincare formulation uses the power of Polypodium leucotomos, an antioxidant-packed fern extract which prevents free radical damage.

 Start your subscription and get this win-win for healthier skin in your toolkit today.